tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Helm of Negation

+1/Battle

+When you resist damage dealt to you, one nearby ally that you can see gains the same type of resistance until the end of the battle; OR when an ally you can see resists damage, you gain the same type of resistance until the end of the battle.

+**Quirk:** Shares food with others (and takes food without asking).

+---

 #### Helm of Terror

 When the escalation die is 3 or higher, you cause fear like a monster of the same level.
 Better yet, nearby allies who would fear you if you were a monster (i.e. their hit points are lower than your fear threshold) are immune to fear as long as you’re around.